hubblec4/Matroska-Chapters-Specs/chapters.md

 `EditionFlagHidden` is set to `true`
 The `Edition` is now hidden and should not be available in a `Matroska Player`.
-It exists one case where a hidden `Edition` MUST be played: All `Edition` `EditionFlagHidden Flags` are set to true, so there is no visible `Edition`.
+It exists one case where a hidden `Edition` MUST be played: All `Editions` `EditionFlagHidden Flag` are set to true, so there is no visible `Edition`.
 In this case all `ChapterAtoms Elements` MUST also be interpreted as if their `ChapterFlagHidden` is also set to `true`, regardless of their own `ChapterFlagHidden Flags`.